objectivecosta/lopc-node/README.md

 ## TLS

-This project requires TLS by default.
-If you'd like to use it in plain-text, you'll have to make modifications to the source code.
+This project requires TLS by default. **If you'd like to use it with regular HTTP, just don't**.
+You'll have to modify the source code.
 Please, don't.
 Just get a certificate for free from letsencrypt.com and use TLS.

 ## SDKs